FedRAMP/community/README.md

 # Community Repository

 This repository is for FedRAMP's two active community working groups that are open entirely to the public.
-These working groups interact in public on GitHub Discussions with bi-weekly summary recap sessions hosted on Zoom by FedRAMP.
+These working groups interact in public on GitHub Discussions with monthly summary recap sessions hosted on Zoom by FedRAMP.

 ## FedRAMP 20x